-- (1) No person may drop, throw, deposit, spill, dump or in any other way discard, any waste into or onto any public place, public road, road, municipal drain, land, vacant erf, stream or any other places not allowed for in this by-law or allow any person under their control to do so. - (2) An authorised official may act against any of the contraventions listed in subsection (1) through a written notice directing such person to- - (a) cease the contravention within a specified time; - (b) prevent a repeat of the contravention or a further contravention; - (c) take whatever measures that the municipality considers necessary to clean up or remove the waste and rehabilitate the affected environment within a specified time; or - (d) to pay a fine or appear in court in terms of section 56 of the Criminal Procedure Act, 1977 (Act 51 of 1977); - (3) An owner or occupier of land or premises or any other person in control of land or premises, may not use or permit the land or premises to be used for unlawful dumping of waste and must take reasonable steps to prevent the use of the land or premises for that purpose. - (4) Should the municipality regard it necessary to remove waste from land or premises, the owner, occupier or person having control over the land or premises will be held liable for the costs incurred by the municipality for the removal operation. - (5) In the case of hazardous waste, the municipality will remove such waste as soon as possible and thereafter issue notices to the person liable for the cost of removal and rehabilitation of the environment.
+- (1) No person may drop, throw, deposit, spill, dump or in any other way discard, any waste into or onto any public place, public road, road, municipal drain, land, vacant erf, stream or any other places not allowed for in this by-law or allow any person under their control to do so. - (2) An owner or occupier of business premises may not allow the accumulation of waste on a sidewalk, road reserve, or any vacant property adjacent to his or her business premises. - (3) An authorised official may act against a contravention of subsection (1) through a written notice directing such person to- - (a) cease the contravention within a specified time; - (b) prevent a repeat of the contravention or a further contravention; - (c) take whatever measures that the municipality considers necessary to clean up or remove the waste and rehabilitate the affected environment within a specified time; or - (d) to pay a fine or appear in court in terms of section 56 of the Criminal Procedure Act, 1977 (Act 51 of 1977); - (4) No person may remove or interfere with waste on any premises where such waste has been placed in approved containers for removal by the municipality. - (5) An owner or occupier of land or premises or any other person in control of land or premises, may not use or permit the land or premises to be used for unlawful dumping of waste and must take reasonable steps to prevent the use of the land or premises for that purpose. - (6) Should the municipality regard it necessary to remove waste from land or premises, the owner, occupier or person having control over the land or premises will be held liable for the costs incurred by the municipality for the removal operation. - (7) In the case of hazardous waste, the municipality will remove such waste or have it removed as soon as possible and thereafter issue notices to the person liable for the cost of removal and rehabilitation of the environment. - (8) The owner of private land to which the public has access must ensure that sufficient containers are provided to contain litter which is discarded by the public.